 Taxpayers may need to pay estimated tax on income from interest and dividends, self-employment, rent, and other types of income for which there is no automatic withholding.
 This requirement usually arises when a taxpayer expects to owe at least $1,000 in taxes once they have applied any withholding and refundable credits, and the taxpayer expects those credits to be less than 90 percent of the tax shown on their current tax return or the full amount of the tax shown on their previous tax return, whichever amount is smaller.
 In some cases, however, a taxpayer may be able to reduce or avoid paying estimated taxes if they ask for additional taxes to be withheld from their paychecks for a job that automatically withholds taxes.

 Failing to pay estimated taxes as required can lead to severe penalties.
 As a result, it is important to avoid underpaying estimated taxes if possible.
 You can review Form 1040-ES to calculate the estimated taxes that you owe.
-If you earn less than $150,000 in a year, your estimated tax should at least equal the total tax that you paid in the previous year, while taking any withholding and refundable credits into account.
-If you earn more than $150,000 in a year, your estimated tax should amount to at least 110 percent of the total tax that you paid in the previous year, again taking withholding and refundable credits into account.
-You can calculate your estimated tax according to your estimated income for the current year, but many people find it difficult to calculate their income for the current year precisely.
+If you earn less than $150,000 in a year, your estimated tax generally should equal the total tax that you paid in the previous year, while taking any withholding and refundable credits into account.
+If you earn more than $150,000 in a year, your estimated tax generally should amount to at least 110 percent of the total tax that you paid in the previous year, again taking withholding and refundable credits into account.
+If you can calculate your estimated income, you should try to pay at least 90 percent of the tax you will owe on that income, but many people find it difficult to calculate their income for the current year precisely.

 Penalties for Underpayments